Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: Equilibrium optical properties

 \section{Equilibrium optical properties}

-Starting from the imaginary part of the (diagonal element) dielectric function reported by Ogasawara et al. \cite{Ogasawara2006}, we report (Fig. \ref{sfig12}) the equilibrium reflectivity and penetration depth as a function of the photon energy at $T$=6 K. In spite of changes in the nature of the ferrimagnetic phase \cite{Bertinshaw2014} below $T$=60 K, we do not expect marked changes in the equilibrium response given the small changes in the lattice parameters and magnetization, as it was previously reported for the analogous spinel ferrimagnetic compound CoCr\textsubscript{2}S\textsubscript{4} \cite{Bertinshaw2014,Ohgushi2008}.
-Larger variations are expected above the critical temperature $T_C$=170 K, \textit{e.g.}, at room temperature as reported by Ohgushi et al. \cite{Ohgushi2008}.
+Starting from the imaginary part of the diagonal element of the dielectric function reported by Ogasawara et al. \cite{Ogasawara2006}, we report the equilibrium reflectivity and intensity attenuation length as a function of the photon energy at $T$=6 K (Fig. \ref{sfig2}).
+The power reflectivity coefficients at 0.30, 1.55, and 3.10 eV photon energies result to be 0.33, 0.18 and 0.30, respectively.
+The corresponding intensity attenuation lengths are 197, 96, and 20 nm, respectively.

+In spite of changes in the nature of the ferrimagnetic phase \cite{Bertinshaw2014} below $T$=60 K, we do not expect marked changes in the equilibrium response given the small changes in the lattice parameters and magnetization, as it was previously reported for the analogous spinel ferrimagnetic compound CoCr\textsubscript{2}S\textsubscript{4} \cite{Bertinshaw2014,Ohgushi2008}.
+Larger variations are expected above the critical temperature $T_C$=170 K, for example at room temperature as reported by Ohgushi et al. \cite{Ohgushi2008}.

 The properties were derived using the Kramers-Kronig relations considering normal incidence and in the condition of isotropical response, to which we approximate our high-symmetry (space group Fd$\bar{3}m$) cubic crystal.